 Another reason is that your wick is bad.
-This happens when the wick has been overused to the point that it cannot absorb eliquid efficiently anymore, leading to spits and gurgles.
+This happens when the wick has been overused to the point that it cannot absorb e-liquid efficiently anymore, leading to spits and gurgles.

 Then there are tank atomizers.
 When a tank is overflooded, check first if you overfilled it.

 If you use a rebuildable coil, check the wick and replace it as needed.
-If you are using disposable coils, best swap it out with a new one.
+If you use disposable coils, it is best to swap them out with a new one.

-If your wick is still useable and you make sure the tank is filled correctly, but still the tank gets flooded, you might need to reassemble it again.
+If your wick is still useable and you make sure the tank is filled correctly, but the tank gets flooded, you might need to reassemble it again.

 Let’s talk about wicks.
-Wicks are designed to hold the ejuice for vaporizing by the coil.
-If your wick doesn’t hold ejuice properly, this can result in dry hits and flooded atomizers since we tend to refill once we get dry hits.
+Wicks are designed to hold the e-juice for vaporizing by the coil.
+If your wick doesn’t hold e-juice properly, this can result in dry hits and flooded atomizers since we tend to refill once we get dry hits.

 If your wick is bad, it can produce dry hits even if it isn’t fully dried out.
-This is because wicks shrink over time, and it may not touch the coil completely, leading to dry hits.
+This is because wicks shrink over time, and they may not touch the coil completely, leading to dry hits.

-Checking for hot spots, wick problems, and what-not can be a lot of work if you don’t know what you are doing.
+Checking for hot spots, wick problems, and whatnot can be a lot of work if you don’t know what you are doing.
 This is why many vapers, both advanced and newbies, choose disposable coils to ensure a perfect vape without the hassle.

 In the end, whether you go with rebuildable or disposable coils, be sure to follow the steps above to ensure you don’t end up with a flooded atomizer or tank.

-The trick is to simply be aware.
+The trick is to be aware.